Ship of the line: Predecessors

 Carracks fitted for war carried large-calibre guns aboard.
 Because of their higher freeboard and greater load-bearing ability, this type of vessel was better suited than the galley to wield gunpowder weapons.
 Because of their development for conditions in the Atlantic, these ships were more weatherly than galleys and better suited to open waters.
 The lack of oars meant that large crews were unnecessary, making long journeys more feasible.
 Their disadvantage was that they were entirely reliant on the wind for mobility.
 Galleys could still overwhelm great ships, especially when there was little wind and they had a numerical advantage, but as great ships increased in size, galleys became less and less useful.

 Another detriment was the high forecastle, which interfered with the sailing qualities of the ship; the bow would be forced low into the water while sailing before the wind.
 But as guns were introduced and gunfire replaced boarding as the primary means of naval combat during the 16th century, the medieval forecastle was no longer needed, and later ships such as the galleon had only a low, one-deck-high forecastle.
 By the time of the 1637 launching of England's Sovereign of the Seas, the forecastle had disappeared altogether.

 During the 16th century the galleon evolved from the carrack.
-It was a longer and more manoeuvrable type of ship with all the advantages of the carrack.
-The main ships of the English and Spanish fleets in the Battle of Gravelines of 1588 were galleons; all of the English and most of the Spanish galleons survived the battle and the following storm even though the Spanish galleons suffered the heaviest attacks from the English while regrouping their scattered fleet.
+It was a narrower ship, with a much reduced forecastle, and was much more manoeuvrable than the carrack.
+It was particularly favored from an early date by the Spanish for their trans-Atlantic trade.
+The main ships of the English and Spanish fleets in the Battle of Gravelines of 1588 were galleons; all of the English and most of the Spanish galleons survived the battle and the great storm on the voyage home, even though the Spanish galleons had suffered the heaviest attacks from the English while regrouping their scattered fleet.
 By the 17th century every major European naval power was building ships like these.

 With the growing importance of colonies and exploration and the need to maintain trade routes across stormy oceans, galleys and galleasses (a larger, higher type of galley with side-mounted guns, but lower than a galleon) were used less and less, and only in ever more restricted purposes and areas, so that by about 1750, with a few notable exceptions, they were of little use in naval battles.